Ethics Grand Rounds

 Schedule

-The University of Texas Southwestern Medical Center designates each individual lecture of this live series for a maximum of 1 AMA PRA Category 1 Credit(s)™ as well as 1 hour in medical ethics and/or professional responsibility.
+The University of Texas Southwestern Medical Center designates each individual lecture of this live series for a maximum of 1 AMA PRA Category 1 Credit(s)TM (including medical ethics and/or professional responsibility).